qqkookie/tintin/docs/mods.akf.md

 data.c:
     * Named group action/unaction.

-main.c:
 file.c:
     * /// starts single-line comment in C++ // comment style in command file.
     * Better #read file handing on cygwin Windows environment.
-      #read will remembers filename and use it as default filename.
+      #read will remembers old filename and use it as default filename.
-    * If #read can't find named file first, files in the .tintin directory will be tried as second guess. ssl.c:
+    * If #read can't find named file first, files in the .tintin directory will be tried as second guess.

+ssl.c:
     * #ssl will trys to find certificate in the .tintin dir itself.